BacioiuC/Ebony-Spire--Heresy/readme.md

 * My own ChaurusFramework for quick prototyping: [Chaurus on Github][7]
 * SiENcE's Astray Library [Astray] [3]
 * Lucky's Bestiary for entity/enemies/creature assets [Lucky's Bestiary][4]
 * Temporary sprites from Oryx Design lab [Roguelike/Fantasy Sprites][5] - License acquired last year.
 Won't be used in the final release.
-Only temporary usage right now
+Only placeholder usage right now
 * Environment tiles based on Dawnlike tile set, licensed under CC-BY-SA 3.0.
 Environment tilesets are work in progress and will be the reason for many intense commits through out next week!
 [Dawnlike 16x16 Universal Rogue-like Tileset][6]
 * Cave Generation using [Cavity][8] by Lightcycle